-Melissa is an artist, educator and art therapist living and working in the Chicago-Evanston area.
-She is an Associate Professor, Adj. at the School of the Art Institute of Chicago (SAIC), and her social practice is expressed under the umbrella of Third Space Arts.
-She provides professional development and consulting services to schools, businesses, and organizations interested in the myriad ways in which art can connect people and build community.
-She also offers clinical supervision for post-graduate art therapists and counselors pursuing their art therapy registration (ATR) and/or clinical license (LPC, LCPC), and coordinates peer supervision for professionals.
+Melissa is an artist, educator, and art therapist living and working in the Chicago area.
+She is the founding director of Kids Create Change, a non-profit organization that utilizes art to engage young people in self-advocacy and activism.
+Melissa is an Associate Professor, Adj. at the School of the Art Institute of Chicago (SAIC) where she has been teaching for over 15 years, and she provides professional development and consulting services to schools, businesses, and organizations interested in using the arts to build community and to explore creative approaches to conversations around diversity and equity with young people and families.
+She offers clinical supervision for post-graduate art therapists and counselors pursuing their art therapy registration (ATR) and/or clinical license (LPC, LCPC), and coordinates peer supervision for mental health professionals.

 Melissa's art practice involves ritual and sensory memory to explore intercultural and intergenerational themes, creating meaning in both personal and collective identity through assemblage and mixed media narratives.
 Although she continues to participate in regional exhibitions, her work is largely focused on socially-engaged art with young people and creative community collaboration.
 She holds a BA degree in Psychology and a BFA with a concentration in ceramics and photography from the University of Michigan, and an MA in Art Therapy from SAIC.
 She is a registered, board-certified art therapist and licensed clinical professional counselor.
 She is a founding board member of Evanston Made, and is currently serving on the Evanston City Arts Council.